torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 The Request API extends the Media Controller API and cooperates with subsystem-specific APIs to support request usage.
-At the Media Controller level, requests are allocated from the supporting Media Controller device node.
+At the Media Controller level, requests are allocated from the supporting Media Controller device yesde.
 Their life cycle is then managed through the request file descriptors in an opaque way.
 Configuration data, buffer handles and processing results stored in requests are accessed through subsystem-specific APIs extended for request support, such as V4L2 APIs that take an explicit ``request_fd``